 It is also possible to begin to read data after conversion and continue to read the last bits after a new conversion is initiated.
 This method allows the full throughput and the use of a slower SDCLK frequency.
 Again, it is recommended to use a discontinuous SDCLK whenever possible to minimize potential incorrect bit decisions.
-For the different modes, the use of a slower SDCLK, such as 20 MHz in warp mode, 15 MHz in normal mode, and 13 MHz in impulse mode, can be used.
+The use of a slower SDCLK, such as 13 MHz, can be used.